-The construction sector has strong linkages with other sectors, enormous potential to absorb unemployment, and cyclical characteristics that are sensitive to macroeconomic conditions.
-Moreover, it is commonly regarded as a critical sector for achieving desired economic growth and development in a country.
+Abstract: The construction sector has strong linkages with other sectors, has enormous potential to absorb unemployment and possesses cyclical characteristics that are sensitive to macroeconomic conditions.
+It is also commonly regarded as a critical sector for achieving the desired economic growth and development of a country.
 Therefore, it is important to understand its effects on an economy to develop an appropriate economic policy.
-This paper discusses the construction sector from a macroeconomic perspective in order to gain insight into the sector's interaction with the economy.
-The central question is whether a construction-centred economy can sustain economic growth and development in the long run.
-Turkey's developing construction-centred economy in the 2000s is used as a case study in this paper.
-To this end, macroeconomic data obtained from official data providers are subjected to descriptive statistical analysis.
-The selection of macroeconomic indicators in this study-such as input costs, GDP, and money supply, among others-is based on economic theory, which suggests that these variables significantly affect the dynamics of the construction sector.
+This article discussed the construction sector from a macroeconomic perspective in order to gain insight into the sector's interaction with the economy.
+The central question was whether a construction-oriented economy could sustain economic growth and development in the long run.
+Turkey's developing construction-oriented economy in the 2000s was used as a case study in this research.
+To this end, macroeconomic data obtained from official data providers were subjected to descriptive statistical analysis.
+The selection of macroeconomic indicators in this study, such as input costs, gross domestic product and money supply, was based on an economic theory that suggested the significance of these variables in affecting the dynamics of the construction sector.
 Empirical studies have consistently revealed the interdependence between these macroeconomic variables and the performance of the construction sector, thereby confirming their inclusion in this analysis.
-The results reveal that a disproportionate allocation of resources to the sector, coupled with misaligned support policies, can be detrimental to the long-term economic landscape.
+The results revealed that a disproportionate allocation of resources to the sector, coupled with misaligned support policies, could be detrimental to the long-term economic landscape.

-Keywords: construction economics, Turkish construction sector, economic growth and development, government policies
+Keywords: Construction-oriented economy, Turkish construction sector, Economic growth and development, Government policies, Macroeconomic decisions and outcomes

-1. INTRODUCTION
+INTRODUCTION

-Construction is one of the most dynamic and cyclical sectors of an economy.
-It is usually the first sector to react to macroeconomic fluctuations in interest rates, consumer confidence, and investment spending.
-Therefore, it is crucial to understand its dependence on macroeconomic decisions and outcomes, particularly for developing countries that rely on this sector for economic growth and development.
-Researchers have discussed the construction sector from different perspectives, but no consensus has been reached thus far.
+The construction sector is one of the most dynamic and cyclical sectors of an economy.
+It is usually the first sector to react to macroeconomic fluctuations in interest rates, consumer confidence and investment spending.
+Therefore, it is crucial to understand the sector's dependency on macroeconomic decisions and outcomes, particularly in developing countries that rely on this sector for their economic growth and development.
+Even though researchers have discussed the construction sector from different perspectives, no consensus has been reached thus far.

-The first prominent argument in the literature focuses on the two main outputs of the construction sector-infrastructure and housing, both of which are essential for economic growth and development-and emphasises the profound effects of these outputs on an economy.
-Apart from these two significant outputs of the construction sector, its strong backward and forward linkages with other sectors and significant potential to absorb the unskilled labour force make it attractive for economic growth and employment policies.
-Consequently, the construction sector is strongly poised to stimulate economic activity (Gruneberg, 1997; Hillebrandt, 2000; Giang and Peng, 2011; Dinlersoz and Fu, 2022), particularly during periods of high unemployment and economic stagnation (Donnges, 2010).
+The first prominent argument in the literature focuses on the two main outputs of the construction sector: infrastructure and housing.
+Both are essential for

+&lt;sup>1Architecture Department, Istanbul Technical University, Istanbul, REPUBLIC OF TÜRKIYE economic growth and development; therefore, studies have been emphasising the profound effects of these outputs on an economy.
+Apart from these two significant outputs of the construction sector, the sector's strong backward and forward linkages with other sectors and significant potential to absorb the unskilled labour force make it attractive for economic growth and employment policies.
+As a result, the construction sector is strongly poised to stimulate economic activities (Gruneberg, 1997; Hillebrandt, 2000; Giang and Peng, 2011; Dinlersoz and Fu, 2022), particularly during periods of high unemployment and economic stagnation (Donnges, 2010).